VinnyBonner/Validate-Incoming-Requests-Certificate/README.md

-# Example code of validating incoming requests using a specific certificate.
+# Example Code of Validating Incoming Requests using a Certificate.

 #### Resources
 [Securing Azure Functions using Certificate Authentication](https://damienbod.com/2020/09/04/securing-azure-functions-using-certificate-authentication/)